rust-lang/rust-forge/src/rustdoc/membership.md

 - Internals: The internals of rustdoc: interacting with the compiler, doctests, generating rustdoc internal code representation, parsing command line arguments, lints, etc.

-These groups are NOT full-fledge teams, and as such, to be part of any of these groups, you need to be a member of the rustdoc team.
+These groups are NOT full-fledged teams, and as such, to be part of any of these groups, you need to be a member of the rustdoc team.

 For now, only the front-end group has an official status in the [team repository](https://github.com/rust-lang/team) and is called `rustdoc-frontend`.
 If a rustdoc team member is interested to be part of this group, they can ask to be added into it.

-Being part of the front-end group doesn't change your rustdoc team membership.
-However you will be assigned for reviews on front-end pull requests and on front-end FCPs.
+Let's take the front-end group as an example.
+It is a part of the rustdoc team, so you need to be a member of the rustdoc team to be able to join this group.
+Being part of the front-end group means you are encouraged to be part of the review rotations for front-end pull requests and you will need to respond on front-end FCPs.

 ## How promotion decisions are made
 [hdam]: #how-promotion-decisions-are-made